RAF Bruntingthorpe: United States Air Force use

 On 13 November 1953, control of Bruntingthorpe was allocated to the United States Air Force, however the airfield remained unused for most of the decade.

 In 1955, a massive reconstruction plan was approved to transform the airfield and station into a Strategic Air Command (SAC) bomber base.
-The USAF planned to use Bruntingthorpe as an advanced "Reflex" base for forward deployment of the new Boeing B-47 Stratojet medium range nuclear bomber.
+The USAF planned to use Bruntingthorpe as an advanced Operation Reflex base for forward deployment of the new Boeing B-47 Stratojet medium range nuclear bomber.
 SAC wanted to disperse its nuclear bomber force and have about half of its B-47s stationed at forward bases in Western Europe and North Africa.
-Because the borders of the Soviet Union and Warsaw Pact controlled areas were within the range of the B-47, the "Reflex" deployments would base the bombers for 90-day rotations of crews and aircraft.
+Because the borders of the Soviet Union and Warsaw Pact controlled areas were within the range of the B-47, the Reflex deployments would base the bombers for 90-day rotations of crews and aircraft.

 The wartime airfield's northeast/southwest runway was widened to 200 feet and increased in length from 6,000 to 10,800 feet in addition to a new parallel taxiway.
 To accommodate this, thirty-four farmlands were acquired to expand the size of the runway.
 In addition, a large dispersal area for aircraft parking, an underground refueling pipeline network and also the removal of the wartime crosswind runways.
 The station area required a large number of administrative and service buildings, a new main hangar, a new control tower and other airfield support buildings.
 Personnel barracks and other buildings, such as officer housing and, recreation facilities.

 On 1 March 1957, RAF Bruntingthorpe was activated by Strategic Air Command.
 The base was placed under the command of the 3912th Air Base Squadron, 7th Air Division.
 The first operational use of the base began in March 1958 when 43 B-47s of the 100th Bombardment Wing deployed from Pease AFB, New Hampshire arrived over a three-day period.
 The squadron participated in operational training missions until returning to the United States in November.
 The 96th Bombardment Wing from Dyess AFB, Texas, deployed its B-47s during the summer of 1959.

 Following French President General de Gaulle's requirement for all foreign nuclear forces to leave France, there was a major readjustment of USAF deployments in Western Europe, and the B-47 deployments ended.
 On 1 September 1959, jurisdiction of Bruntingthorpe was transferred from SAC to the United States Air Forces in Europe (USAFE) and control of the facility was assigned to the 10th Tactical Reconnaissance Wing at RAF Alconbury, which had been moved from West Germany to England.
 The 10th TRW could not accommodate all four squadrons of the wing at Alconbury, so one was based at Bruntingthorpe, which became its satellite.
 The mission was changed to support Douglas RB-66B Destroyer Reconnaissance aircraft of the 19th Tactical Reconnaissance Squadron.
 The first B-66s arrived at the base on 26 August and by mid-September 18 were present.
 The squadron's activities consisted of taking high-resolution aerial photographs of Soviet and Warsaw Pact military forces and activities.